 - Bleach.
 Happens to the Bounts when they die, Plus spirits when they're purified and sent to Soul Society, and Nozomi and Kagerosa in episode 341 of the Gotei 13 Invading Army anime season.

-- Happened in Saint Seiya to Gemini, Shura and Camus, as Hades claimed their bodies
+- Happened in Saint Seiya Hades Chapter OVA to Gemini Saga, Capricorn Shura and Aquarius Camus, as Hades claimed their bodies.

-- Similarly, this happens to Sakuya Kumashiro in Tenchi in Tokyo.
+- This happens to Sakuya Kumashiro in Tenchi in Tokyo.

 - Digimon Adventure did this when Angemon and Devimon died.
 It's also used in Digimon Tamers, with the addition that Mons can absorb the motes to increase their power.